jakofranko/hero/_posts/2015-12-11-version-plan.md

 ---
 layout: post
 title: "Version Plan"
-date:  2015-12-11 11:15am
+date:  2015-12-17 09:55am
 ---

 # v0.2

 * Add Lots method for generating tiles so that each lot contains logic for procedurally generating terrain
-* Modify Game.Tile to perhaps be a repository so that some tiles (grass, for instance) can have random colors and characters associated with them
+* Modify `Game.Tile` to be a constructor for a repository so that some tiles (grass, for instance) can have random colors and characters associated with them upon creation
+* Convert game tiles to repository templates
+* Add a `buildTiles` method for empty lots that generates grass tiles.
-* Add a message log display where messages will be shown that is seperate from the playScreen
+* Add a message log display that is seperate from the playScreen

 # v0.1